VaishnaviKenjale/VaishnaviKenjale/README.md

 👀 I’m actively seeking opportunities to showcase my talent.

-🌱 I’m a recent graduate passionate about data analysis.
+🌱 I’m a recent graduate passionate about analyze data.

 💞️ I am enthusiastic about data and its potential.